Video Game: Persona 4: Dancing All Night

 - Gratuitous English/Incoming Ham: Half of the trailer is in very excited, very accented English.
 They kept it for when they announced its localization, because they knew people would love it, and the reception from the Japanese trailer was really good.Announcer: Unbelievable!
 Could you imagine the step?!
 He's genius!

-- Hotter and Sexier: The female members of the Investigation Team have switched to more revealing outfits.
+- Hotter and Sexier: The female members of the Investigation Team (and Kanji) have switched to more revealing outfits.

 - Rise's wears a revealing concert "uniform", compete with Absolute Cleavage and Bare Your Midriff.